 Apple Matzo Cake

-Always a hit at Passover, this cake,courtesy of Roni Black of New York City, gets its light, airy texture from using matzo meal in place of flour.
+Always a hit at Passover, this cake, courtesy of Roni Black of New York City, gets its light, airy texture from the use of matzo meal instead of flour.

 - Total Time: